WHITE PAPER: Potential Statistical Solutions to Offset AI ChatGPT's Spurious Correlations

 • Businesses require valid and reliable big data to run their global operations profitably and efficiently, yet AI, including Chat-GPT, generates false or misleading information (Paul et al, 2023), even fabricating references (Gravel et al, 2023) phrased so well that “a user, a consumer, or others…can be swayed by the appearance of authority (Viswanathan, 2023).”

 • How do businesses make profitable, efficient decisions if there exists a sizeable and growing large-scale production of information that plausibly distorts data integrity (Pamies, 2023)?
-As a human capital consultant to C-Suite executives and Board Directors, I decided to use this final project to suggest how statistics could neutralize AI’s big data negative impacts (Paul et al, 2023) by quickly ruling out suspect sources. …
+This white paper explores various simple statistical amalyses that could be helpful "sniff tests" in detecting spurious correlation in business data sources. …

 Get the PDF of this White Paper including References by contacting Reports@TheHQCompanies.com.